frconor-ebook/meditations/_posts/2025-05-07-holy-purity.md

 Other ways we have to turn to Our Lady can be the *Memorare*, the Rosary, the Angelus, praying three Hail Marys to Our Lady at night, turning to Our Lady frequently during the day.
 We know that she\'s always listening to her children.
 She will never let us down.
 She'll always be there for us.

-"Before, by yourself," we\'re told in *The Way*, you couldn\'t.
+"Before, by yourself," we\'re told in *The Way*, "you couldn\'t.
 Now, you\'ve turned to Our Lady, and, with her, how easy it is!"
 (J. Escrivá, *The Way*, Point 513).

 "In these times of violence and brutal, savage sexuality, we have to be rebels: we refuse point blank to go with the tide and become beasts.
 We want to behave like children of God, like men and women who are on intimate terms with their Father, who is in heaven, and who wants to be very close to---inside!---each one of us" (J. Escrivá, *The Forge*, Point 15).